 Comscore is a ranking system for online content that’s similar to Nielsen ratings for TV, helping advertisers understand the audience they’ll reach when they buy ads.
-For access to the highest-paying advertiser deals, your ad management firm should have a high Comscore ranking that aggregates the reach of the publishers they work with.
+For access to the highest-paying advertiser deals, your ad management firm should have a high Comscore ranking that aggregates the reach of the creators they work with.

 Questions to ask:

 - How do you vet the creators you work with?

 - How do you enforce those standards over time?

 - How does your network rank in Comscore?